 - No food or eating in the study rooms.

 - Library staff randomly monitors the study rooms.

 - Students are expected to comply with the library policies; any student engaged in disruptive or inappropriate behavior will be asked to vacate the room.

 - Library staff are not responsible for personal belongings left in the room; items left in rooms will be placed in lost/found at the library’s information service desk.

 PASCAL is the Partnership Among South Carolina Academic Libraries organization which encompasses 56 participating college and university libraries.
 Benedict College has been a member of the PASCAL organization since 2001.
 Through membership in the PASCAL organization, Benedict College students, faculty, and staff have access to a compendium of scholarly resources.

-Current students, faculty and staff at Benedict College with valid College ID.
-An additional 13-digit number will be assigned and placed on the back of the Benedict College photo ID.
+Current students, faculty, and staff at Benedict College with a valid College ID.

 FREE through the library’s membership.